ready-1/NetCtrl/README.md

 ## Development

-For development, you can use the following commands:
+For development you can use the following commands:

 - Start individual services:
   ```bash